Physics-informed neural networks for one-dimensional sound field predictions with parameterized sources and impedance boundaries: Methods

 \subsection{Setup}

-TensorFlow 2.5.1 \citep{tensorflow}, SciANN 0.6.4.7 \citep{Haghighat2021}, and Python 3.8.9 with 64 bit floating points for the Neural Network weights are used.
+TensorFlow 2.5.1 \cite{tensorflow}, SciANN 0.6.4.7 \cite{Haghighat2021}, and Python 3.8.9 with 64 bit floating points for the Neural Network weights are used.
+The code for reproducing the results can be found online: \url{https://github.com/dtu-act/pinn-acoustic-wave-prop}.

-Reference data for impedance boundaries are generated using a SEM solver developed in-house using fourth-order Jacobi polynomials, grid resolution discretized with $k=20$ points per wavelength, and time step $\Delta t=\text{CFL}\times\Delta x/c$, where CFL is the Courant-Friedrichs-Lewy constant set to $\text{CFL} = 1.0$ for frequency-independent boundaries, and $\text{CFL} = 0.1$ for frequency-dependent boundaries.
-The speed of sound $c=1$ m/s is used, implying $\Delta x = \Delta t/c = \Delta t$, which is a normalization that is introduced for the network to perform well.
-Moreover, setting $c=1$ m/s ensures that both spatial and temporal network inputs are in the same range (typically in the range [-1,1]).
-To evaluate the results for a physical speed of sound $c_{phys} = 343$ m/s, the temporal dimension should be converted back as $t_{phys} = t/c_{phys}$ sec.
-The parameters for mapping the rational function in \autoref{rational_func} should be adjusted for frequency-dependent boundaries in case of the normalized speed of sound, which is explained in \autoref{sec:setup}.
+Reference data for impedance boundaries are generated using a fourth-order Jacobi polynomial SEM solver.
+The grid was discretized with 20 points per wavelength spanning frequencies up to 1000 Hz yielding an average grid resolution of $\Delta x = 0.017$ m, and the time step was $\Delta t=\text{CFL}\times\Delta x/c$, where CFL is the Courant-Friedrichs-Lewy constant ($\text{CFL} = 1.0$ and $\text{CFL} = 0.1$ for frequency-independent and dependent boundaries, respectively).
+The speed of sound $c=1$ m/s is used for the PINN setup, implying $\Delta x = \Delta t/c = \Delta t$, which is a normalization introduced to ensure the same scaling in time and space required for the optimization problem to converge.
+In case of a normalized speed of sound, the effective normalized frequency is correspondingly $f = f_\text{phys}/c_\text{phys}$, since the wave is now travelling slower compared to the physical setup.
+To evaluate the results for a physical speed of sound $c_\text{phys} = 343$ m/s, the temporal dimension should be converted back as $t_\text{phys} = t/c_\text{phys}$ sec.
+In case of frequency-dependent boundaries, the velocity from \autoref{velocity_bound_freq_dep} needs to be normalized accordingly regarding frequency and flow resistivity $\sigma_\text{mat} = \sigma_\text{mat, phys}/c_\text{phys}$ in Miki's model.
+Fitting the parameters for $c=1$ m/s yields modified $\lambda_k$, $\alpha_k$, $\beta_k$ and $Y_{\infty}$ values resulting in the exact same surface impedance as for $c=343$ m/s, but scaled by $c_\text{phys}$ in frequency range and amplitude.
+This can be seen from the complex wavenumber and characteristic impedance of the porous medium in Miki's model involving $\frac{f}{\sigma_\text{mat}}$ and $\frac{2\pi f}{c}$ not being affected by normalization\footnote{See Appendix for addition results for Neumann boundaries, accumulator predictions, runtime efficiency of the surrogate model, and detailed explanation of the normalization for the frequency-dependent impedance boundary formulation.}.